nbkurian11/find-a-movie/README.md

-#Find-a-Movie

-A simple Movie Explorer web app powered by the TMDB API.
-Users can search for movies and view key details like posters, ratings, and release years.
+Find-a-Movie is a Movie Explorer web app powered by the TMDB API.
+Users can search for movies and view key details such as posters, ratings, and release years.

-#Features (MVP)
+Features (MVP)
 Search Bar

 Enter a movie name to fetch results from the TMDB API.

 Movie Results List

-Displays top 5–10 results with:
+Displays the top 5–10 search results with:

 Movie poster